 Conclusion

 Q1.
-What is the purpose of the var keyword?
+What is the purpose of the var keyword in JavaScript?

-The var keyword in JavaScript is used to declare variables and variables are nothing just the storage containers which is used to store values.
+The var keyword in JavaScript is used to declare variables.
+These variables are the storage containers which are used to store values.

 Q2.
 Why was var replaced by let and const?